"2000" - Pablo Neruda

 Italian Translation and final note by Giuseppe Bellini.

-Volume in 4to format of 88 pages typeset by hand in Caslon italic and roman types, derived from the original punches cut by William Caslon in the 18th century.
+Quarto (cm 25x37cm).
+Volume of 88 pages typeset by hand in Caslon types, derived from the original punches cut by William Caslon in the 18th century.

-Moreover, 41 copies have been printed on Alcantara pure cotton paper made in Sicily (images and prices on request).
+.
+41 copies have been printed on Alcantara pure cotton paper made in Sicily (images and prices on request);

 The number of movable types handled for the typesetting of this book, makes it an exceptional endeavor in contemporary fine printing.